railsfrance/railsfrance.org/README.md

 [railsfrance.org](http://www.railsfrance.org) is the French Ruby on Rails community website.

-This Git repository is the the current Rails application of railsfrance.org.
+This Git repository is the current Rails application of railsfrance.org.

 ## Installation